 Here are some of the ways you can use this fabric:

-Elastane is the fabric of choice for athletes.
-The reason is quite simple: form fitting clothing helps with aerodynamics in high level sporting activities.
+Elastane is the fabric of choice for athletes and sportswear.
+The reason is quite simple: form-fitting clothing helps with aerodynamics in high-level sporting activities.
 This is why sprinters, swimmers, cyclists, and other sportsmen and women wear tights and shorts made with elastane.
 This would also explain why your favorite comic superheroes wear tights made with elastane fabric.

-Most male and female underwear are made with an elastane component.
+Most male and female underwear and bras are made with an elastane component.
 The waistband on most underwear is made with elastane to grip the waist of users firmly.

 Many companies use elastane to make clothes that are streamlined and form-fitting.
-The fabrics are usually combined with other kinds of fibers as pure elastane is too expensive.
+The fabrics are usually combined with other kinds of fibers, as pure elastane is too expensive.
 Stretchy clothes like yoga pants, skinny jeans, and ski pants are made with elastane fabric.
+Swimwear and sportswear typically contain an elastane component.

 Why People Call Elastane Spandex or Lycra